Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 - The Neo Geo CD version seems to contains remnants of codes from Cyber Lip, so I guess that at least some logic from Sengoku 2 P040.PRG was common with that earlier game (probably the logic to split and load levels in the tiny Neo Geo CD memory).

 - The sword slashing sound is much more satisfying and violent with AES / MVS version than Neo Geo CD version.
 It must be not that difficult to restore.

-- LUA script used to read sprite palettes during gameplay has lots of "false positive" with palette 0x70 on bosses (the palette of massive blood streams).
-I suspect these to be remnants of a much bloody version into the code, maybe possible to restore.

 ## Final words